YiTingTsou/wave-data-toolbox/docs/usage.md

 </tr>
 </table>

-### 2.4 **`locationComparison`**
+### 3.4 **`locationComparison`**

-A figure showing the target location, the data extraction location(s), and the locations of all available datasets in the [CAWCR Wave Hindcast](https://researchdata.edu.au/cawcr-wave-hindcast-aggregated-collection/1401722#:~:text=Organisation%26rft,4%20degree%20%2824%20arcminute).
+Visualise the actual grid point used for data extraction versus your target location.

+If the offset is large, adjust "region" or "resolution" in your next loadWaveData call.

 ```matlab
 % With one extracted dataset_metadata (wave or wind)